James B. Conant: Harvard University professor

 Between 1929 and his retirement from chemical research in 1933, Conant published papers in Science, Nature, and the Journal of the American Chemical Society about chlorophyll and its structure.
 Though the complete structure eluded him, his work did support and contribute to Nobel laureate Hans Fischer's ultimate determination of the structure in 1939.
-Conant's work on chlorophyll was recognised when he was inducted as a foreign Fellow of the Royal Society on May 2, 1941.
-He also published three papers describing the polymerisation of isoprene to prepare synthetic rubber.
+Conant's work on chlorophyll was recognized when he was inducted as a foreign Fellow of the Royal Society on May 2, 1941.
+He also published three papers describing the polymerization of isoprene to prepare synthetic rubber.

 Another line of research involved the biochemistry of the hemoglobin-oxyhemoglobin system.
 Conant ran a series of experiments with electrochemical oxidation and reduction, following in the footsteps of the famous German chemist and Nobel laureate Fritz Haber.
-He determined that the iron centre in methemoglobin is a ferric (Fe^{III}) centre, unlike the ferrous (Fe^{II}) centre found in normal hemoglobin, and this difference in oxidation state is the cause of methemoglobinemia, a medical condition which causes tissue hypoxia.
+He determined that the iron center in methemoglobin is a ferric (Fe^{III}) center, unlike the ferrous (Fe^{II}) center found in normal hemoglobin, and this difference in oxidation state is the cause of methemoglobinemia, a medical condition which causes tissue hypoxia.

 Conant wrote a chemistry textbook with his former science teacher Black, entitled Practical Chemistry, which was published in 1920, with a revised edition in 1929.
 This was superseded in 1937 by their New Practical Chemistry, which in turn had a revised edition in 1946.
 The text proved a popular one; it was adopted by 75 universities, and Conant received thousands of dollars in royalties.
 For his accomplishments in chemistry, he was awarded the American Chemical Society's Nichols Medal in 1932, Columbia University's Chandler Medal in 1932, and the American Chemical Society's highest honor, the Priestley Medal, in 1944.
 He also received the society's Charles Lathrop Parsons Award in 1955, for public service.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1924, a Member of the National Academy of Sciences in 1929, and a Member of the American Philosophical Society in 1935.
 Notable students of Conant's included Paul Doughty Bartlett, George Wheland, and Frank Westheimer.
 In 1932 he was also honored by membership of the German Academy of Sciences Leopoldina.